-Goal 5 - Increase fire safety within Woodstock.
+Goal 5: Increase fire safety within Woodstock.

 Objective 5.1.
-Extend hydrant system within Woodstock.
+Extend the hydrant system within Woodstock.

 Action 5.1.1.
 Work with the Woodstock Aqueduct Company to improve the Village hydrant system.
+Within the next 5 years, the Town should expand the current capacity into the Town.
+The cost of sewer expansion could be apportioned between the future development.

 Action 5.1.2.
-Continue program to locate dry hydrants where needed, notify Fire Department when a pond is constructed.
+Continue program to locate dry hydrants where needed.